 As the rotor rotates, it absorbs air through its eye, increases its pressure due to centrifugal force, and pushes air to flow across the diffuser.
 The air pressure increases further during its flow on the diffuser.

 Finally, the air at high pressure is delivered to the receiver.
 It would remain interesting to know that air enters the impeller radially and discharge the vane axially.

-An axial-flow compressor, in its simplest form, has a number of rotating blades attached to a revolving drum.
-The drum rotates inside an air-tight casing to which are fixed stator blade rows as shown in the figure.
+In its simplest form, an axial-flow compressor has a number of rotating blades attached to a revolving drum.
+The drum rotates inside an air-tight casing to which are fixed stator blade rows, as shown in the figure.

 The blades are produced of an aerofoil section to lower the loss created by turbulence and boundary separation.
 Mechanical energy is given to the rotating shaft, which turns the drum.

 The air comes from the left side of the compressor.
-As the drum begins to rotate, air flows through the arranged stator and rotor.
+Air flows through the arranged stator and rotor as the drum begins to rotate.
 As the air flows from one set of stators and rotors to another, it gets compressed.

 Thus successive compression of the air, in all the sets of stator and rotor, the air is delivered at high pressure at the outlet point.